-• In the event that an examination board penalises a student that is not enrolled in the relevant programme, or in the faculty BMS, the Examination Board will notify the Examination Board of the programme or faculty where the student is enrolled of the penalty imposed and the reasons to do so.
+• In the event that an examination board penalises a student who is not enrolled in the relevant programme, or in the faculty BMS, the examination board will notify the examination board of the programme or faculty where the student is enrolled of the penalty imposed and the reasons to do so.
 The student will be informed of such notification.

-Rules of order for testing
+7.02 Rules of order for testing

-This article describes the rules and procedures to be followed for tests.
-It applies to tests in study programmes of which the examination board has adopted these rules as part of their Rules & Guidelines.
+This article describes the rules and procedures to be followed for examinations and tests.
+It applies to examinations and tests in the study programmes covered by these Rules & Guidelines.
 The article starts with general rules of order, followed by any specific rules applicable to digital on-campus or remote testing.
-Depending on the nature of a test, additional rules may be set.
+Depending on the nature of an examination or test, additional rules may be set.
 These will be stated on the cover sheet of the test in question.